 Just like today, our work was built on the two pillars “social- charitable women’s work” and “education”.

 The Frauenhilfswerk, founded during the First World War, took care of war children and sent food abroad.
 Until the end of 1940, the Frauenbund and Pro Juventute provided support.
 Here, children from poor families were given the opportunity to spend their vacations with a host family.
 In 1920, the direct Mütterhilfe (today: Nothilfe) was established.
 Donations and the Mother‘s Day church offering made it possible for overworked women to spend their vacations in the Müttererholungsheim Gersau, set up by the Schweizerischer Frauenbund (Swiss Women‘s Federation).
-In 1930,
+In 1930, the SKF started the pre-Christmas collection of gifts in kind for the mountain population of Zug, as well as for communities outside the canton.
+Clothes, toys and food were given to families with many children in mountain regions.
+Financial support was used to pay for medications, hospital and medical expenses.

 Today this kind of social engagement can still be found in our “Weihnachtsbriefkasten” (Christmas Mailbox) and the “Nothilfe” (Emergency Help).